VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Peyton, Colorado

 The Televue NP-101 is mounted on a rock-solid MI-250 from Larry at Mountain Instruments (see our ASTROLINKS link for MI's web site) with the "goto" being provided by Gemini.
-A VSI MicroGlide Epsilon focuser (MGF1) is docked to the output of the Televue's focuser using our standard MR224 Docking Adapter coupled to our A2LT 2"-24tpi Threaded Barrel-Nose Adapter (see SLIDERS link, ADAPTERS link).
+A [now discontinued] VSI MicroGlide Epsilon focuser (MGF1) is docked to the output of the Televue's focuser using our standard MR224 Docking Adapter coupled to our A2LT 2"-24tpi Threaded Barrel-Nose Adapter (see SLIDERS link, ADAPTERS link).
 If you wanted more back focus for a longer imaging train installation, you could remove (unscrew) the stock Televue R&P focuser and dock the Epsilon or Omicron model directly to your Televue's 3"-24tpi threaded visual back using another of our standard MR324 docking adapters.
 The CCD camera at the output of the Epsilon is a SBIG ST10 docked to the Epsilon with our AZP2T Zero-Profile T-Adapter (see SLIDERS link, ADAPTERS link).
 Anything is possible with the myriad of VSI adapters, converters and port rings that are "off-the-shelf" available.
 And if we don't stock it, we'll machine a custom adapter for your special installation.
 Is this super mount overkill?
 Probably, but such stable accuracy is envied by many.
 Periodic error is less than 2 arc-seconds (that's seconds, with an S) and the firmware (version 3) has simplified achieving good polar alignment.

 You can find more info about Tom's installation at his web site.